 Applications close in…

-We have a distinguished panel of judges, chosen for their deep knowledge of policy and how it works in practice, as well as to provide a balanced jury from across the political spectrum.
+Evaluating the entries, we have an incredible panel of judges, chosen for their deep knowledge of policy and how it works in practice, as well as to provide a balanced jury representing politics from across the political spectrum.
+Returning for a second year as Chair, the panel will be steered by the Rt Hon David Gauke, former Cabinet Minister and recent lead for the government review into prison sentences.

 Supported by Lloyds Bank, the awards ceremony will take place at the British Academy, 10-11 Carlton Terrace, on Wednesday 12th November, 7 – 9pm.
 The ceremony is invite-only.

-There are 8 award categories and each think tank may apply for each category once.
+There are 11 award categories and each think tank may apply for each category once.
+There is no limit to the number of categories you can apply to.

 Each think tank may nominate one research member of staff.
-The judges are looking for examples of excellent research skills and high quality outputs that have had an impact outside of their organisation.
-The winner will also be able to demonstrate how they bring extra value to their organisation.
+The judges are looking for researchers who have both demonstrated excellence and rigour in their research work and outputs and have produced work that has had an impact outside of their think tank.

 Killer Stat of the Year